dmlc/parameter_server/docker/README.md

 Parameter Server Cloud runs workers and servers on cluster as [docker](https://github.com/docker/docker) containers managed by [docker machine](https://github.com/docker/machine) and [docker swarm](https://github.com/docker/swarm), letting you develop, debug and scale up your machine learning applications in an easier way without copying your data to each machine in your cluster, writing mpi/ssh, or compiling and running with strong OS and library dependencies.

 ## Requirements
 - A computer with [docker](https://www.docker.com/) installed.
+If you are using MAC, we recommend to install the command line docker [boot2docker](https://github.com/boot2docker/osx-installer/releases/tag/v1.6.0).
 If it is Linux system, please ensure you can [run docker without sudo](http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)
 - A [docker account](https://hub.docker.com/account/signup/) to enable push/pull containers to/from your dockerhub.
 - Account to cloud providers (Currently support [amazonec2](http://aws.amazon.com/ec2/))